jbarndt/fcbh-dataset-io/README.md

 + src_word_multi_enc

-The logical primary key, which should be implemented as a unique index, consists of language_id, book_id, chapter_num, script_num, word_seq.
+The logical primary key, which should be implemented as a unique index, consists of script_id, word_seq.

 ## Data Dictionary

 ### Language Attributes

-**id** - A surrogate primary key.
-It is an integer that begins with 1 for the first record, and increments for each record inserted.
-It is present primarily to make table updates efficient.

 **language_id** - The FCBH language id, which takes into account oral dialect
     - Context: